marcellerusu/peacock-lang/README.md

 # <img src="https://user-images.githubusercontent.com/7607387/153535569-5c42a9a9-73bb-447a-a0d9-7aa521ebd52f.png" height=50 /> Peacock

-A dynamic functional language aimed at bringing joy & control to the front-end
+A beautiful language aimed at bringing joy & control to the front-end

 # Core Values

+- Readable code > concise code
+- Validate as soon as possible
 - Aesthetics matter
-- Always seek out the minimal use of abstractions
-- Mutation is limited, but not eliminated
-- Application state is best described in plain core data structures like Lists & Records
-- Schemas should rarely be used outside of overloading Element#view or Element#style
-- Classes are used minimally
+- A little WETness is better than too much DRYness

 # Core Features